What About The Rain?

 A Sunny, Dry Desert

 Number 6: If all else fails, go to the Kohala Coast.
 On the rare occasion when the Hilo rains aren't giving you a break, a day trip to the Kohala Coast may help you find the sun.
-The Kohala Coast is on the island's west side, north of Kailua-Kona.
-It is the driest area on the island and gets less than 8 inches of rain annually.
-It is almost always sunny and has wonderful white sand beaches.
+The Kohala Coast is on the island's west, north of the Kona airport.
+This area receives very little rain, is often hot and sunny, and has a variety of white sand beaches.
+Here are some of our favorite places to go on the Kohala Coast: